madebykind/madebykind-v3/content/services/ux.md

 related_work:
   - chapter
   - rewilding-britain
-cover_img_alt: null
+cover_img_alt: Alt text cannot be blank
 header_class: bg-pink text-claret
 toc: true
 hidden: false
 intro: The most successful digital projects are those that put the needs of their users first.
 User-centred design is an approach that helps us to do just that.
 title: User-centered design
 date: 2020-04-30T17:28:36.948Z
 cover_img: images/true-to-who-we-are-v2.png